COMP 303 Fall 2010

 quality software product using advanced object-oriented concepts and

 state-of-the-art software engineering tools.

-Gin rummy is a two-player game played with a 52-card deck.
-The goal
+Hearts is a trick-taking game played with a deck of 52 cards.
+The

 We will use this

-site as the official specification of the rules of the game.
+page as the official specification of the rules of the game.
+When

-Our implementation of the game will pit a human player against the
+Our implementation of the game will pit a human player against a

-Don't worry if you have never played gin rummy before.
+Don't worry if you have never played Hearts before.
 In-depth

 knowledge of gaming strategies is not necessary to complete the